nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### Access PWM via sysfs

 Our Linux kernels provide a simple **sysfs** interface to access PWM from.
-The PWM controller/chip can be found exported as **pwmchip0** at `/sys/class/pwm/pwmchip0`.
+The PWM controller can be found exported as **pwmchip0** at `/sys/class/pwm/pwmchip0`.
 To test the PWM channels and explore the sysfs file structure, connect to C.H.I.P.
 Pro via [USB-serial](https://docs.getchip.com/chip_pro_devkit.html#usb-serial-uart1-connection) and in a terminal window type:

 ```
 ls /sys/class/pwm/pwmchip0
 ```
 In the **pwmchip0** directory you will find:

-**export** - exports a PWM channel for use.
+* **export** - exports a PWM channel for use.

-**unexport** - unexports PWM channel from sysfs (always do this after you are done using a channel).
+* **unexport** - unexports PWM channel from sysfs (always do this after you are done using a channel).

-**npwm** - says how many PWM channels are available.
+* **npwm** - says how many PWM channels are available.

 You can see there are two PWM channels available from C.H.I.P.
 Pro's PWM controller/chip by using `cat`: